 2. Canopy of Light, Pitt Street

-6. The Golden Tunnel, Darling Square
+7. The Golden Tunnel, Darling Square

-8. The Rocks
+9. The Rocks

-9. Hillsong, Norwest
+10. Hillsong, Norwest

-Hillsong pulls out all the stops when it comes to its Christmas light displays.
-You can look forward to glittering Christmas installations, a tunnel of fairy lights, giant trees and reindeers adorned with lights.
+Hillsong pulls out all the stops for its Christmas light displays.
+You can look forward to glittering Christmas installations, a tunnel of fairy lights, giant trees and reindeer adorned with lights.
 It’s a gorgeous festive sight; even the Grinch would melt.
 Be ready for crowds though, it’s a popular spot for Instagrammers.
 The lights usually launch early in December.

-10. Macarthur Square
+12. Macarthur Square